 The flight operations industry has undergone significant changes in recent years, with a number of trends emerging that have had a significant impact on the marketplace.
 These trends have caused convergence of flight operations management systems with respect to airspace management and the different functions required to efficiently manage airlines operations.

-9/11, SARS, continuing conflicts in the Middle East, the resulting decline in travel, and increased fuel, security, labor, and insurance costs have had a dramatic effect on legacy markets, such as Europe and North America.
+9/11, SARS, continuing conflicts in the Middle East, the resulting decline in travel, and increased fuel, security, labour, and insurance costs have had a dramatic effect on legacy markets, such as Europe and North America.
 The world-wide growth of low-cost airlines has put pressure on existing suppliers, while at the same time increasing market share by reaching an otherwise unavailable marketplace.

 These factors are driving consolidation and rationalization by major network carriers, and are also leading to strategic investments by airlines in the areas of operational planning and control, revenue and network management, and customer loyalty.
 Alliances of major airlines and their associated regional carriers are creating virtual buying groups and substantial new competitors in market segments in which the individual airlines were weak, and many major airlines are outsourcing their non-core business activities as a means of reducing costs.